Welcome

 Somatic Mutation | Solid Tissue Molecular Profiling in Breast Cancer

-Inhibiting the PI3K/AKT pathway appears as a paramount strategy to stop tumour growth.
-In breast cancer, somatic PIK3CA mutations occur in ~25% of cases.
-As such, mutated PI3K has become an attractive therapeutic target in breast cancer therapy and a number of agents targeting the PIK pathway are currently in clinical development 3,4.
+In breast cancer, oncogenic mutations in PIK3CA or ERBB2 amplification (along with TP53 mutations) occur in ~25% of cases1,2.
+As such, mutated PI3K has become an attractive therapeutic target in breast cancer therapy, and a number of agents targeting the PI3K pathway are currently in clinical development3.

 Genes sequenced in this panel include: